 Co-Founder and Partner

 Paul Winn is a Co-Founder and Partner of PeakEquity Partners.
-Paul’s focus over the last 25 years has been in building sustainable growth Enterprise Software and Solutions businesses.
+Paul’s focus over the last 25 years has been in building sustainable growth Enterprise Software businesses.
 In executive leadership positions at large and middle market enterprise technology companies as well as public and private companies, Paul has built and managed high-performance leadership teams that delivered shareholder value through effective growth strategies, new product development, geographic expansion, channel development, acquisitions, strategic partners and cross functional integration.

 Paul has served in the roles of President/CEO at Princeton Softech (acquired by IBM in 2007), PowerQuest (acquired by Symantec in 2003), and Genicom, a public document imaging company, which experienced strong growth during his ten-year tenure.
 He was LLR Partners’ first operating partner and most recently served as Chairman and interim CEO at Revitas.
 Prior to these roles, Paul spent over 20 years with IBM in various capacities including product development, site management and general management, where his career highlights included: opening a new development and manufacturing site, selling IBM’s copier business to Kodak, spinning-off IBM’s low-end printer business (now Lexmark), and establishing joint ventures with Minolta and Kentek.
 Paul currently serves on the boards of EnterpriseDB and Valiant.
 He has served on the boards of Princeton Softech, PowerQuest, SparkPost, Revitas, Application Security, Cybershift, Indigo, Quintiq and Genicom.
 Paul also served on the board of Junior Achievement.
 Paul graduated from Utah State University with a Bachelor of Science degree in Engineering.
 He was appointed as the University of Virginia’s Executive in Residence, and named Utah State University’s Alumnus of the Year.